ColdPorridge/notebook/docs/MLSys/Networking/ARK.md

         4. CPU creates a memory map (mmap) of the destination GPU’s address space **prior to runtime execution**

-        5. the data is ready at runtime,
+        5. the data is ready at runtime

         6. GPU threads copy the data into the mmap, which implicitly conducts DMA copy.